 What Does John 3:36 Mean?

-Thesaid: “But whoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life” (John 4:14).
+The Lord Jesus said: “But whoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life” (John 4:14).
 “He that believes on the Son has everlasting life: and he that believes not the Son shall not see life” (John 3:36).
-Based on these two verses, many people believe that the Lord Jesus is and has the way of eternal life, and that those who believe in the Lord Jesus can obtain eternal life and will never perish.
+Based on these two verses, many people believe that the Lord Jesus is the Son of man and has the way of eternal life, and that those who believe in the Lord Jesus can obtain eternal life and will never perish.
 But some brothers and sisters feel confused: Though we have accepted the Lord Jesus’ redemption and done a lot of good deeds, we still live bound by sin.
 Can the servants of sin like us obtain eternal life?
 Next, let’s fellowship about how to gain eternal life.

 1. The Lord Jesus Didn’t Bestow the Way of Eternal Life Upon Man